draken250/draken250/README.md

-mirayatech/README.md
-Hey there!
+# Hey there 👋
-I’m Thierry, a design engineer based in Rwanda.
+I'm Thierry — a design engineer based in Rwanda.

 I design and build whatever I can imagine.

-If an idea pops into my head, chances are I’ll build it and ship it.
+If an idea hits me, I’m probably already prototyping it.

-My main tech stack is react, typescript, tailwind, and framer motion.
-My favorite tools are figma, vscode, notes, and affinity.

-I’ve got a bunch of pinned projects, but my favorite is the APPGRADE.
+### 🛠️ Tech Stack
+- **Frontend:** React, TypeScript, Tailwind CSS, Framer Motion
+- **Tools:** Figma, VS Code, Notes, Affinity

+### 🚀 What I’m Building
-I’ve built over 100 public repos, but privately.. it’s probably more than 200 at this point.
+I’ve shipped 100+ public repositories (and… yeah, more than 200 private ones).
+My favorite project so far is **APPGRADE**, a platform for UI lovers, builders, and theme explorers.

+### 🎯 What I Do
+- Build interfaces
+- Create products
+- Experiment with ideas
+- Ship fast and often

-Fun Facts:
+### 🌱 Fun Facts
-I have two cats
-I don’t like coffee or tea
+- i mid in gaming
-Demon Slayer is my favorite anime
+- Demon Slayer is my favorite anime
-Hobbies: anime, gym, building things
+- Hobbies: anime, gym, building things